In order to bring you the best organic produce, some ingredients may differ from those depicted.

 In a small bowl, combine half the onion with the quick-pickle brine.
 Season with salt and pepper and toss to coat.
 Let stand, stirring occasionally, while you prepare the rest of the meal.

-Prep the frittata ingredients; start cooking your protein
+Prep the frittata ingredients; start cooking the ground meat

 - Scrub the potatoes; thinly slice the potatoes crosswise.